2sic/2sxc-docs/2sxc Docs Generator/basics/data/content-types/specs/file-storage.md

 This is located in: `/desktopmodules/ToSIC_SexyContent/.data-custom/contenttypes/`

-### Storage of Content-Types which are Part of a DNN-Extension
+### Storage of Content-Types which are Part of a Dnn-Extension

-DNN Extensions can include content-types, for example to configure a DataSource which is part of that DNN Extension.
+Dnn Extensions can include content-types, for example to configure a DataSource which is part of that Dnn Extension.

 These files can be anywhere in the system, but the DLL will have to tell 2sxc to load them.